-Note: Getting a related inequality with \leq is trivial (by the triangle inequality), but the equality in this statement is not trivial.
+Note: Getting a related inequality with $\leq$ is trivial (by the triangle inequality), but the equality in this statement is not trivial.

-Proof: just few lines, but needs advanced treatment of conditional expectations, see also Gyorfi, Kohler, Krzyzak, Walk: Distribution-free theory for noparametric regression, p.2.
+Proof: just few lines, nearly identical to the proof of Proposition , but needs advanced treatment of conditional expectations, see also Gyorfi, Kohler, Krzyzak, Walk: Distribution-free theory for noparametric regression, p.2.
 If you don't have the corresponding maths background, just ignore it.

-Regression function (for L_2 regression) (3)
+Regression function (for $L_2$ regression) (3)

-Regression function (for L_2 regression) (4)
+Regression function (for $L_2$ regression) (4)